f4exb/sdrangel/plugins/feature/sid/readme.md

 <h3>32: Date Time</h3>

-Specifies the date and time for which SDO imagery should be displayed.
+Specifies the local date and time for which SDO imagery should be displayed.
 Images are updated every 15 minutes.
 The date and time can also be set by clicking on the chart.

 <h3>33: Map</h3>